Skip to main content Skip to footer

 Data engineers need to be mindful of these issues; a set of raw numerical data can be as tainted with bias as any collection of words.
 For the most part, though, in the abstracted world of big-data infrastructure, it is more difficult to give offense, and numbers will never equal words or pictures in their capacity to wound or shock or denigrate.

-Developing techniques to improve the interpretability and explainability of generative AI models will be crucial to their widespread adoption and integration into data engineering workflows.
+Developing techniques to improve the interpretability and explainability of next-gen AI models will be crucial to their widespread adoption and integration into data engineering workflows.

 A unique relationship

-All of which is only to say that gen AI is going to have the same kind of impact on data engineers as it’s going to have on so many of us: a profound one, changing not just how we work, but what our work even is.
+All of which is only to say that leveraging AI in data engineering is going to have the same kind of impact on data engineers as it’s going to have on so many of us: a profound one, changing not just how we work, but what our work even is.

-What makes data engineering unique in this regard, however, is that data engineering is literally where generative AI comes from, and what makes it tick.
+What makes data engineering uniquely pivotal is that it forms the foundation of modern AI systems, it's where these models originate and what enables their intelligence.
 All the dazzling power of large language models, and their equivalents, comes from the awesome size of the datasets they use to train, and the systems that sift, analyze and weight that data into the billions—even trillions—of parameters that a model applies in order to produce fresh content.

 It’s no exaggeration to say that humanity’s immediate future will be shaped directly by data engineers.
 And the future of data engineering, conversely, will be shaped by those who are best prepared and most willing to harness the awesome power of this transformative technology.